 He continued by saying that the water that flows via these rivers is essential to more than 80% of Bangladesh’s 20 million small farmers.
 But is Zakaria really saying that Bangladesh wouldn’t have any floods if these dams didn’t exist?
 Have those in Bangladesh who are adopting Zakaria’s ideas abandoned science and common sense?

-Zakaria mentioned number of international laws, including The Espoo Convention (1991), Articles and of the UN Convention on the Law of the Non-Navigational Uses of International Watercourses (1997), and Article of the 1997 Convention, as if he were given permission to disseminate false information.
+Zakaria mentioned a number of international laws, including The Espoo Convention (1991), Articles 5 and 6 of the UN Convention on the Law of the Non-Navigational Uses of International Watercourses (1997), and Article 7 of the 1997 Convention, as if he were given permission to disseminate false information.

 The inauguration of the Dumbur dam on the Gumti river in Tripura is causing floods in eastern regions, while Bangladesh has expressed worries.
 However, India’s Ministry of External Affairs emphasized on Thursday that these concerns are unfounded.